 The future of the planet is in the balance.
-Our negative impact on climate and the environment is now largely accepted by scientists and recognised by the public, if not always fully understood.
+Our negative impact on climate and the environment is now widely accepted by scientists and recognised by the public, but it is not always fully understood.

-In the global drive to reverse our impact on the environment, Research and Knowledge Exchange can offer solutions to some seemingly intractable problems as well as aiding organisational and public understanding.
+In the global drive to reverse our impact on the environment, Research and Knowledge Exchange can offer solutions to some seemingly intractable problems and aid organisational and public understanding.

 Find out more about our work